Search

 Change of a child's surname or removal from the jurisdiction where a Child Arrangements Order is in force

 When a Child Arrangements Order is in force, the person whom the child is to live with is automatically permitted to remove the child out of England and Wales for up to one month without the consent of the other party (section 13(2) Children Act 1989).
 Some orders may put specific conditions on this, such as having to give a certain amount of notice to the other party or having to give them specific details about the holiday.
 The person who the child spends time with or has contact with does not get the same right to take the child out of the country.
-This means they will need to get consent from the other party or permission from the Court.
+This means they will need to get consent from the other party or permission from the court.
+For more information, please see our page on Travel and relocation.

-The order will also state that neither party can allow the child to be know by a new surname unless they have the consent of everyone with parental responsibility or leave of the Court.
-This is in accordance with section 13(1) of the Children Act 1989.
+The order will also state that neither party can allow the child to be know by a new surname unless they have the consent of everyone with parental responsibility or leave of the court.
+This is in accordance with Section 13(1) Children Act 1989.
+For more information, please see our page on Changing a child's surname

 How long is a Child Arrangements Order in force for?

 The contact arrangements set out in a Child Arrangements Order remain legally binding until the child reaches the age of 16 unless the order specifically states otherwise.
-This is in accordance with section 91(10) of the Children Act 1989.
+This is in accordance with Section 91(10) Children Act 1989.
 After this point it will be up to the child to decide how much contact they would like to have with the parent they do not live with.

 The 'live with' element of a Child Arrangements Order remains legally binding until the child reaches the age of 18, however the Court are very reluctant to enforce such orders beyond the age of 16 unless there are exceptional circumstances.